 Architects like bay windows because they are excellent for creating angles and projects on a structure.
 They let light in from different angles, and most include side windows that can be opened to let air in.
 Commonly found in family rooms or kitchens, bay windows can be used as a seat or to place plants.

-To ensure you pick the best window type for your project, contact Concord Window and Doors.
+To ensure you pick the best window or replacement windows in Vaughan for your project, contact Concord Window and Doors.
 We have many options to choose from with competitive prices.
-Check out our showroom or call us today for a consultation.
+Check out our windows and doors shop or call us today for a consultation.